mjwelchphd/ssltransportagent/README.md

     :database => nil
   }
   ListeningPort = [2000] # an array of port numbers
-  UserName = "rubymta" # must be present if RubyTA run as root GroupName = "rubymta" # must be present if RubyTA run as root WorkingDirectory = "mta/" # directory or nil LogPathAndFile = "ssltransportagentgemtest.log" LogFileLife = "daily" end
+  UserName = "username" # must be present if ssltransportagent run as root GroupName = "groupname" # must be present if ssltransportagent run as root WorkingDirectory = "mywd/" # directory or nil LogPathAndFile = "ssltransportagentgemtest.log" LogFileLife = "daily" end